TriplyDB/Documentation/docs/triply-api/index.md

 ### Create a dataset

 You can create a new dataset via the Triply API.
-You need to [use the API Token](#Using-the-API-token) and send an HTTP POST request with data specifying:
+You need to [use the API Token](#Using-the-API-token) and send an HTTP POST request with data specifying: `name`, `accessLevel` and `displayName`.

-- `name` :: The name of the dataset in the url.
-- `accessLevel` ::  *Public*, *Private* or *Internal*.
-For more information visit [Access levels in TriplyDB](https://triply.cc/docs/triply-db-getting-started/#access-levels).
-- `displayName` :: The display name of the dataset.

 The  example of the URI:
 ```sh
 curl -H 'Authorization: Bearer {TOKEN}' -H 'Content-Type: application/json' -X POST https://api.INSTANCE/datasets/ACCOUNT/DATASET/ -d '{name: NAME, accessLevel: ACCESS_LEVEL, displayName: DISPLAY_NAME}'

 ```
+Upper-case letter words in json after `-d` must be replaced by the following values:

+- `NAME` :: The name of the dataset in the url.
+- `ACCESS_LEVEL` ::  *Public*, *Private* or *Internal*.
+For more information visit [Access levels in TriplyDB](https://triply.cc/docs/triply-db-getting-started/#access-levels).
+- `DISPLAY_NAME` :: The display name of the dataset.

 ## Accounts